How to Remove a Dishwasher from Under the Counter: A Step-by-Step Guide

 4. Disconnect the Drain Hose: Carefully pull the hose off the connection point.
 If it’s stuck, gently wiggle it back and forth until it comes loose.
 Allow any water in the hose to drain into your bucket or pan.

-5. Inspect the Drain Hose: Check the hose for any signs of wear or damage.
+5. Inspect the Drain Hose: Check the hose for signs of wear or damage.
 If it appears worn, consider replacing it to ensure proper drainage for your new dishwasher.

 Advanced Techniques and Tips